tango-controls/tango-kernel-followup/2018-09-14/Minutes.md

 **Action - All institutes**: Please vote (+1 comment in the issue, or e-mail) for the most critical issues you would like to get solved.

 There is a bug in JTango where an event client reconnection does not work properly when it is subscribing to events coming from a device server running on a host having several network interfaces, and when the first listed interface is the private network interface.
 According to Igor, this bug is fixed in JTango master branch by binding to every network interface.
-Lorenzo metioned that this could be a problem in some situations.
+Lorenzo mentioned that this could be a problem in some situations.
 Igor suggested to implement this simple solution first and to improve it with configuration options later.
 A PR with the backport of this fix will have to be created especially for tango-9-lts, adapting the original PR to avoid all the deprecations it introduced originally.

 **Action - Igor?**: A PR with the backport of JTango fix for the reconnection bug when there are several network interfaces will have to be created especially for tango-9-lts, adapting the original PR to avoid all the deprecations it introduced originally.